stridecolossus/jove-blog/blog/part-5-terrain/panama.md

 The marshalling framework will need to support the following types:

-* primitives
+* Primitives

-* strings
+* Strings

-* structures
+* Structures

-* domain types, i.e. reference types such as `Handle` or subclasses of `NativeObject`
+* Domain types, i.e. reference types such as `Handle` or subclasses of `NativeObject`

-* integer enumerations and bitfields
+* Integer enumerations and bitfields

-* arrays of these supported types.
+* Arrays of these supported types.

-From these requirements the following observations can be made concerning some of the trickier aspects:
+There are also a couple of edge cases that are immediately apparent:

-1. For the moment at least it seems logical to continue to treat by-reference integers and pointers as special cases.
+1. It seems logical to continue to treat by-reference integers and pointers as special cases.
 They are already integral to JOVE (based on the existing JNA equivalents) and in particular there is no Java analog for a by-reference integer.

-2. The other by-reference use-cases imply some form of post-processing to 'copy' the off-heap memory back to the argument(s).

-3. GLFW makes heavy use of callbacks for device polling which will require substantial factoring to use FFM upcall stubs.

-4. The `glfwGetRequiredInstanceExtensions` method returns an array of strings, however the length of the array is specified as a by-reference integer parameter populated as a side-effect.
-Therefore the returned extensions _cannot_ be modelled as a Java array (probably implying some sort of intermediate wrapper).
-This is the only method in either library that returns an array, therefore this requirement is treated as an edge-case and deferred for the moment, and the Vulkan extensions are temporarily hard-coded

-### Design

-From the above the following framework components are identified:

-* A _native library factory_ responsible for constructing the FFM implementation of a native API expressed in domain terms.

-* A set of _transformers_ for the supported types responsible for off-heap memory allocation and marshalling to/from the equivalent FFM representation.

-* A _native method_ class that composes an FFM method handle and the transformers for its parameters and optional return type.

-* A mechanism to identify by-reference parameters and logic to unmarshal these parameters _after_ method invocation.

-Additionally there are some offline tasks to be completed:

-* Removal of the JNA library.

-* A global find-and-replace to refactor the GLFW and Vulkan APIs in terms of the new framework.

-* Automated generation of the FFM memory layouts for the Vulkan structures.

-A 'big bang' approach always feels inherently risky simply due to the shear scale of the changes to be made.
-Therefore the plan is to create a throwaway prototype targeted at a cut-down API (again using GLFW to begin with) such that we can focus on the development of the new framework without getting bogged down in compilation issues.
-Once this is up and running _then_ we will integrate the code into JOVE and iteratively reintroduce each component and refactor accordingly.

-As already noted, Vulkan is very front-loaded with complexity, so framework support will be implemented as we progress.
-Once we are confident that the bulk of the challenges facing the new framework have been addressed, the prototype will be discarded and refactoring can continue with the existing suite of demo applications.

-///////////////////
+2. The `glfwGetRequiredInstanceExtensions` method cannot simply be mapped to a string array and is therefore hard-coded for the moment, see [Returned Arrays](#returned-arrays) below.

 ---